Quick links to:

 I'm self-employed.
 How does deferring payment of social security contributions or being exempted from paying them affect tax relief on the premiums I pay for my supplementary pension plan (VSPSS)?

-Deferred payment of social security contributions
+Deferred payment of social security contributions in 2021

 VSPSS premiums you pay this year continue to doubly benefit you, as you pay less tax and less social security contributions.
 Remember that every year in which you don’t pay into your supplementary pension plan is a year lost that can’t be made up for later.